tchang1997/steerability/README.md

 * A steerability dashboard where you can explore & visualize the steerability data interactively
 * Interfaces with more LLMs

 Please file a GitHub issue or email `ctrenton` at `umich` dot `edu` if you have any suggestions, questions, or would like to contribute!

+## VLLM Setup (for pinging models locally).

+This step is a little more involved.
+First, it's highly recommended that you create a new env for VLLM and follow their instructions.
+Then, you should download models via the `huggingface-cli` before actual use via `vllm serve`.
+The steps are:

+1. `pip install huggingface[cli]`
+2. Set the `HF_TOKEN` and (optionally) `HF_HOME` environment variables in your shell config.
+You'll need to generate `HF_TOKEN` on your HuggingFace account first.
+3. Download the models you want via `huggingface-cli download [ORG_NAME/MODEL_NAME]`
+4. `vllm serve [ORG_NAME/MODEL_NAME] [--your-args-here]`

+You can verify that the server is running via `curl http://localhost:PORT/v1/models`.